 It’s funny.
 When I rehearse — aloud or in my head — my voice is Bourbon and caramel.
 Resonant.
 Enveloping.
 It’s the secret weapon of a guerrilla storyteller!

 But then I hear a recording of myself or watch a video, and I’m certain the sound isn’t working properly.
 Bad mic?
 Is the equalizer busted?
 Probably the speakers are blown.
 I don’t have that pre-pubescent, one-dimensional voice that scurries for the rafters every few minutes.
 Really, I don’t.

 Only, I do.
 It’s me.
 That voice is my own.
-And though I’ve come to terms with it, I do have moments when I’m preparing to perform that I daydream… What if I woke up sounding like James Earl Jones?
+And though I’ve come to terms with it, I do have moments when I’m rehearsing that I daydream… What if I woke up sounding like James Earl Jones?

 What is the most important thing you want, that you didn’t grow up with?